Green–Left Front: 2023–present

-Political positions
+Ideology and platform

-ZLF is a green and progressive party, while it declares itself to be supportive of solidarity, social justice, environmental protection, rights to public goods, and broad participation of citizens in decision-making.
+ZLF is a green and progressive party; it declares itself to be supportive of solidarity, social justice, environmental protection, rights to public goods, and broad participation of citizens in decision-making.
 Researcher Jovica Pavlović has also described it as an environmentalist party.
 ZLF is considered to be a left-wing green and progressive party which stemmed from anti-neoliberal positions.
-Lazović stated that it would be a left-wing political party, and that its ideology would be orientated towards principles of the "green left".
+Lazović stated that it is a left-wing political party, and that its ideology would be orientated towards principles of the "green left".
 He also noted that ZLF would be supportive of decentralisation, civic and human rights, and anti-fascism.
 At the sixth congress of NDB, it was announced that ZLF would be ideologically and programmatically similar to NDB itself.
-Political scientist Filip Balunović has described ZLF as a left-wing party.
-Journalist Saša Dragojlo and newspaper Danas have also referred to ZLF as a left-wing party.
-In May 2025, ZLF presented its anti-corruption programme.
+Political scientist Filip Balunović has described ZLF as a left-wing party, alongside journalist Saša Dragojlo, newspaper Danas, and Radio Free Europe.

+Analysis

+Political scientist Dušan Spasojević has described ZLF, alongside Croatia's Možemo, as part of a "new left" oriented toward post-materialist themes such as ecology and civil rights, distinct from the classical labour-oriented left.
+The party and its predecessor have also drawn criticism from the Serbian radical left, with the Trotskyist organisation Marks21, writing in 2020 about the NDB period, stating that after supporting NDB's 2018 Belgrade campaign it had advocated that the initiative turn toward the working class, and that the leadership had not adopted this direction.
+Dragojlo, writing in Mašina, has characterised the broader post-2000 opposition, including the green-left current, as rooted in an "urban (pseudo)middle-class" base disconnected from working-class voters.